eudes-xoxo/warp-terminal-is-bad.github.io/README.md

 Your terminal is the most important part of your personal Operating System.
 You should be able to have the freedom to modify it, redistribute it, and look at the source code.

-Warp Terminal is proprietary software, it is closed-source.
+Warp Terminal is proprietary software.
 You cannot modify it to your needs, neither can you redistribute it.

 This is a step backward in terminal emulation.
 Many former closed-source terminal emulators like [conhost.exe have been open-sourced](https://github.com/microsoft/terminal), yet Warp Terminal remains proprietary.